Felteng/how-are-your-reactions/README.md

 # How Are Your Reactions
 The purpose of How Are Your Reactions is to provide some tools for anyone interested in testing and or enhancing their reaction times.
-It can also serve as a minigame competition for a user and their friends to see who can score the best score, or even beat the highscore in our grid clicking game.
+It can also serve as a minigame competition for a user and their friends to see who can score the best score, or even beat the high score in our grid clicking game.

 Upon opening the site the user will be met with a fairly minimalistic design to allow the user to more easily gauge what functions the page has to offer.